IOTechSystems/support-alarms-docs/README.md

 # Alarm Support Docs
-This repo holds the Alarm Support services documentation
+This repo holds Support Alarm service documentation

 ## Build
 To build the Markdown files for the APIs, run: